In light of saving our environment, we remain dedicated to minimizing any adverse effects to the environment from our

 - Disposing produced water to shut in wells by using injection pump

 The ultimate goal of MPRL E&P to minimize environmental impact is Zero Discharge in produced water management.
 It is not an easy task to fulfil the target and eventually it took quite a long time more than five years.
 However, MPRL E&P is really initiative in order to implement environmental management plan among other onshore fields.
-The team recorded milestones on achievements such as fabricating and renovating all gas & oil collection stations GOCS’s, constructing waste management compound, cellar renovation and constructing double cellars at individual well sites, composting food waste, segregation of general waste, slug management, drilling cuttings management, produce water management etc. For this progress efforts, MPRL E&P proudly brings up that the mile stone of Zero Discharge on produced water management was implemented on 24 August 2017.
+The team recorded milestones on achievements such as fabricating and renovating all gas & oil collection stations GOCS’s, constructing waste management compound, cellar renovation and constructing double cellars at individual well sites, composting food waste, segregation of general waste, sludge management, drilling cuttings management, produce water management etc. For this progress efforts, MPRL E&P proudly brings up that the mile stone of Zero Discharge on produced water management was implemented on 24 August 2017.
 (Fig:1)

 Environmental Refurbishment Initiative